J I? 3 r.iLnbsp;llJ-i,,

 Bankiva, Gallus Sonnerati, Gallus

-La?a^eTte Sd Gallus Varius
+La?a^eTte Sd Gallus Varius may be considered

 to be the ancestors of our domestic fo^^l.